Seven days.

 I am to dine with my friends tonight.
 I am happy.

-You book your flights, you show up, and you don't think about a single logistic or detail for seven days.
-That's the idea.
+You book your flights, show up, and don't think about a single logistical detail for seven days.
+We plan the whole thing.
+One week with the best people, in the best place.

 Kyle, Francesca & Sergio